Highlights:

 Another major drawback to remote work is that it is more difficult to mentor and train new workers—and it is next to impossible to do some financial services jobs without intensive mentoring, at least at the beginning of the job.

-For these reasons, a hybrid work model is the likely compromise between all-remote work and returning to a financial services office environment full-time.
+For these reasons, a hybrid work model is the likely compromise between all-remote work and working in a financial services office environment full-time.

 What is needed for hybrid work?

 The hybrid work environment may be necessary for workers to be willing to stay in a job, but that doesn’t mean hybrid work arrangements won’t be a challenge for both workers and their supervisors.
-Remote work during the height of the pre-vaccine pandemic was, in many cases, a stripped-down version of the “normal,” not a model with long-term sustainability in mind.
+Effective remote work requires thoughtful planning and the right infrastructure.

 A permanent hybrid model requires the right technologies to facilitate necessary interactions between team members and with customers, and it is not as simple as assigning a company smartphone and email address.